Standardizing the Model Development Process with rubicon-ml

 rubicon-ml is available under the package name

 rubicon-ml and can be installed using either conda or pip.

 NOTE: When using conda, make sure to set the channel to conda-forge: conda config --add channels conda-forge

-We look forward to sharing Rubicon with the data science and open source communities at large, and are excited for the opportunity to engage with a broader community of developers.
-Working together, we’re confident these efforts will lead to new enhancements and functionality that may not have otherwise been possible, and we look forward to blending these different visions into the Rubicon roadmap.
+We look forward to sharing rubicon-ml with the data science and open source communities at large, and are excited for the opportunity to engage with a broader community of developers.
+Working together, we’re confident these efforts will lead to new enhancements and functionality that may not have otherwise been possible, and we look forward to blending these different visions into the rubicon-ml roadmap.

-To learn more about Rubicon, including how to use or contribute to the open source project, visit the Rubicon GitHub page.
+To learn more about rubicon-ml, including how to use or contribute to the open source project, visit the rubicon-ml GitHub page.